Common Questions

 Mailbox Damaged by Snowplow

-• The Township of Mulmur is not responsible for damages caused by vandals or from flying snow and ice from the wing of the snowplow.
-On occasion due to poor visibility or oncoming traffic, the Township plows may hit a Mailbox.
-If this occurs and can be verified that the plow did hit the Mailbox, the Township of Mulmur will repair the damages to the Mailbox/ post or replace it with a standard Metal Mailbox.
-A temporary Mailbox would be installed until such time proper repair could be made.
+- The Township of Mulmur is not responsible for damages caused by vandals or from flying snow and ice from the wing of the snowplow.
+On occasion due to poor visibility or oncoming traffic, the Township plows may hit a mailbox.
+If this occurs and can be verified that the plow did hit the mailbox, the Township of Mulmur will repair the damages to the mailbox/ post or replace it with a standard metal mailbox.
 “The boxholder is responsible for ensuring that snow and garbage, as well as parked vehicles and other obstructions do not block access to the mailbox.
-The contractor is not required to leave the vehicle to deliver to the Rural Mailbox.
-(Canada Post Rural Mail Delivery Policy) The boxholder must also ensure that the box and post are in good repair.
+The boxholder must also ensure that the box and post are in good repair.
 Your mailbox must be cleared of all items regularly to allow easy service by the contractor.”
 (Canada post Rural Mail Delivery Policy)

 Location of the Mailbox